 What is the Average Percentage of a Stock Market Return?

 Depending on the source, the approximate average return of the stock market after inflation (i.e. real return) for the past 75 years has been around 7%.
-If you focused on a particularly healthy index you could maybe squeeze out another one or two percentage points in your favor.
+If you focused on a particularly healthy index you could maybe squeeze out another few percentage points in your favor.
 These are very solid returns when you think about it; especially if you play for the longterm and reinvested your returns to achieve compounding effects.
-Like any other investment, the stock market can yield good and bad averages, depending on the year.
+Like any investment, the stock market can yield good and bad returns, depending on the year.
 Therefore, keep in mind that the previously mentioned 7% value represents an average over the longterm.

 Financial planners generally insist that the stock market is the very best place to get the best return on your money and that, depending on your age, these allocations should be coupled with bonds and other ‘guaranteed’ investment vehicles.